Updated: Sep 2, 2021

 While this may seem on the surface tryst-worthy, owing to the attempt to hide the meeting from Emma, other narratives see his hiding from extradition as the impetus for his discussion about Emma’s absence (since bounty hunters would come around when Emma was home).
 It is the best we have from Joseph’s own pen considering a possibility of polygamy.
 It’s ambiguous at best, and only corroborative if all else remains true.
 It’s certainly insufficient to provide a consensus from any primary first-hand evidence.

 All other contemporary first-hand evidence shows Joseph preaching against polygamy, excommunicating people for polygamy, and otherwise holding fast to monogamy.
 He even goes to court to fight against it, to clear his name, and possibly expose himself if he’s lying.
 Add to that, he organized the Relief society partially to repudiate allegations of polygamy and send church authorities on reputation missions to exonerate himself!
 He writes nothing down in his personal journal about secret meetings, or polygamy, which signals to some that he was never really involved in the secret quorums, ceremonies, or marriages.
 If it were that simple, Joseph Smith could be vindicated as a monogamist caught up on a conspiracy.
 That, along with testimonies from his wife, mother, brother, and sons, would provide a strong statement for his being a monogamist.
 However, decades of counter second and third-hand evidence have stacked up heavily against the facts known in the 1840’s.
+Journal entries from others often place him at the scene.
 It's possible much of that ex post facto evidence was either contrived or exaggerated to promote an agenda.
 Either way you have a conspiracy.

 The narratives relating to polygamy and how it came to be are still being debated today, even if there seems to be a consensus of diverse stakeholders.
 Most of the players that form this consensus have serious skin in the game to prove Joseph Smith was the proponent of Mormon sexual polygamy, either as strong point for LDS succession, or in detraction to Joseph’s character.
 Many are familiar with those narratives, either relating to a fraud who was perpetrating sexual crimes and lying about it, or a prophet who was careful with his language, had a difficult wife, and needed to protect his teachings until the time was ripe for reveal.